 God accepted Abel’s gift but God denied Cain’s gift.
 God loved Jacob but God hated Esau.
 God really does have preferences.
 Grace is most certainly not unconditional.

-By following the Conditions of Salvation, this doesn’t mean that you are getting to heaven by your own merit.
+By following the conditions of salvation laid out in the Bible, this doesn’t mean that you are getting to heaven by your own merit.
 You are not!
 If you really were earning your salvation, there would be Buddhist monks who would be way further ahead in line than you.
 But no, they are not, because Jesus is the only way.

 However, just because Jesus is the only way does not mean that anything goes after you accept Him.
 Paul said in Hebrews 10:26, “If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left”.